mailiisvah/ETL_superset/HOMEWORK_PROJECT_STUFF/README.md

 Data Sources
 The data for this project was sourced from the Estonian Open Data portal: https://avaandmed.eesti.ee/datasets/toetuste-ja-huvitistega-kaetus

 NB!
 If you are wondering why there are some airquality and weather files in the repository, then just ignore these.
-I just had some problems with the Docker and to make it easier I just put my HOMEWORK_PROJECT_STUFF in the same folder which consisted my practical lesson work.
+I just had some problems with Docker and to make it easier I just put my HOMEWORK_PROJECT_STUFF in the same folder which consisted of my practical lesson work.

 ## ETL Process
 1. Data Extraction: